Passions (philosophy): Spinoza

 The seventeenth century Dutch philosopher Spinoza contrasted "action" with "passion," as well as the state of being "active" with the state of being "passive."
-A passion, in his view, happened when external events affect us partially such that we have confused ideas about these events and their causes.
+A passion, in his view, happens when external events affect us partially such that we have confused ideas about these events and their causes.
 A "passive" state is when we experience an emotion which Spinoza regarded as a "passivity of the soul."
 The body's power is increased or diminished.
 Emotions are bodily changes plus ideas about these changes which can help or hurt a human.
 It happens when the bodily changes we experience are caused primarily by external forces or by a mix of external and internal forces.
 Spinoza argued that it was much better for the individual himself to be the only adequate cause of bodily changes, and to act based on an adequate understanding of causes-and-effects with ideas of these changes logically related to each other and to reality.
-When this happened the person is "active," and Spinoza described the ideas as adequate.
-But most of the time, this does not happen, and Spinoza, along with Freud, saw emotions as more powerful than reason.
+When this happens, the person is "active," and Spinoza described the ideas as adequate.
+But most of the time, this does not happen, and Spinoza saw emotions as more powerful than reason.
 Spinoza tried to live the life of reason which he advocated.